SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Note that no whitespace may appear between the type and the ``!``.

+Because implicit unwrapping
-Because the postfix ``!`` on a type changes the meaning of the declaration that contains that type, this postfix can't appear in a nested type, except as the parameter type or return type of a function type.
+changes the meaning of the declaration that contains that type, optional types that are nested inside a tuple type or a generic type
-This restriction applies only to optional types that use the postfix ``!``, not to optional types that use the postfix ``?``.
+--- such as the element types of a dictionary or array --- can't be marked as implicitly unwrapped.
 For example:

 .. code-block:: swift

-    func someFunction(x: Int!) -> Int! { ... }  // OK
+    let tupleOfImplicitlyUnwrappedElements: (Int!, Int!)  // Error
+    let implicitlyUnwrappedtuple: (Int, Int)!             // OK

+    let arrayOfImplicitlyUnwrappedElements: [Int!]        // Error
     let implictyUnwrappedArray: [Int]!                    // OK
-    let arrayOfImplicitlyUnwrappedElements: [Int!] // Error

-    let optionalArray: [Int]? // OK
-    let arrayOfOptionalElements: [Int?] // OK

 Because implicitly unwrapped optionals have the same ``Optional<Wrapped>`` type as optional values,